omkarbs23/Computer_Vision/Fruits_vs_Vegetables/Readme.md

-<hr><b> Dataset Url :- </b> https://www.kaggle.com/datasets/kritikseth/fruit-and-vegetable-image-recognition
+<hr><b> Dataset URL :- </b> https://www.kaggle.com/datasets/kritikseth/fruit-and-vegetable-image-recognition
 <hr><b> Note :- </b> I have set the hyperparameter "epoch" to 5 for demonstration purposes.
 However, you can adjust this parameter to meet your specific needs.